robert-delwood/OpenAPI_Spellchecker/README.md

    It may also be selected to force processing an additional time, if needed.

 The View criterion may be changed.
+The View criterion determines the kind of word list to display.
-If so, select Process file again.
+If so, select **Process file** again.

 Processed word lists are automatically copied to the clipboard.
 Individual words may be copied to the clipboard by either double clicking the word, or selecting **Copy selected word clipboard**.